edgelesssys/constellation/docs/upgrade-kubernetes.md

 ## Test the new Kubernetes version

-- Setup a Constellation cluster using the new image with the new coordinator binary and check if Kubernetes is deployed successfully.
+- Setup a Constellation cluster using the new image with the new bootstrapper binary and check if Kubernetes is deployed successfully.

     ```
     # should print the new k8s version for every node